Dee Forbes: Other roles

 Forbes was a non-executive member of the board of The Irish Times from 2013 to 2015, and also served on the boards of Childline and Munster Rugby.

 Recognition

 Forbes was awarded the honorary degree of Doctor of Literature by University College Cork in 2016.

 Personal life

 During her time with Discovery, Forbes worked out of London, Helsinki and Copenhagen, while spending weekends at her home in Glandore, which was her primary base while working for RTÉ.
 Her partner is aerial photographer Dennis Horgan.

+She has been married twice.
+In 1994 she married Fergus Quinn.
+In the mid-2000s she married Rupert Nathan.